Norm Campbell (rugby league): Return to Otahuhu rugby

 There was no record of Campbell playing in 1939 but then early in the 1940 season it was reported that he had rejoined the rugby code and his old Otahuhu side.
 In late May the Auckland Star reported that the “New Zealand Rugby Union notified the reinstatement of A. N. Campbell”.
 He played in a match against Grammar on June 15.
 The Auckland Star said “N. Campbell, who has not played for a few seasons since his break with Marist league team, gave a very impressive display at full-back until he received an injury and had to retire at half-time”.
 There was no record of him playing for them over the rest of the season.
 He did however play in a charity match for them in June, 1941 to raise money for the All Otahuhu Patriotic Fund.
 He was chosen in the Past club players squad which would be playing the Present players.
 Then in August he was picked in the back reserves for an ex-player rugby league match between the All Golds and South Auckland.

+Personal life and death

+Campbell married Freda Evelyn Woods in 1929.
+They lived in Auckland in the 1940s and resided in Otahuhu in the 1950s according to electoral records.
+Norm and Freda had two children, Betty Jean Campbell (1943-2007), and Roy Taylor Campbell.
+Roy died in his childhood on November 5, 1938.
+Norm died on March 25, 1985 at Sheafs Resthome in Whakatane aged 75.
+His ashes were taken to FD in Whakatane.